Used by 2,678+ happy customers

 Frequently Asked Questions

 If you can live on sufficient financial resources and don’t need work rights, the elective residency visa is designed for long-term living on passive income; it forbids employment.
-If you want work rights, the ability to invest in italian businesses, and a clearer route tied to italy’s investor visa program, the investor route is usually the better fit for non EU citizens.
+If you want work rights, the ability to invest in Italian businesses, and a clearer route tied to Italy’s investor visa program, the investor route is usually the better fit for non-EU citizens.
 (The ERV is explicitly non-work.)

 How we reviewed this article